 Prayer —Join a prayer gathering over a lunch break, partner up with a few leaders on campus for a prayer walk or set aside a special time on your own to pray through our monthly newsletters!
 We are grateful for those who are asking God to move in mighty ways as we seek to make an eternal impact on campus

-Small Group Mentor— Work alongside student leaders to help them grow in learning to lead a small group.
+Small Groups— Work alongside student leaders to help them grow in learning to lead a small group.
 Model various aspects of leading (welcoming new people, helping members connect and build deeper relationships, facilitating discussions, guiding others in discovering God’s Word, praying and more), Assist student leaders as they take their first steps into leading, Watch to provide valuable feedback as they experience leading, and instill confidence as they take on their group to lead on their own.

 Specialized Focus Group Facilitators— lead students through focused content as God brings awareness to their lives about addictions, wounds, areas of sexual brokenness, financial stewardship, mental health issues, cultural issues and other challenges of our day.
 Help students discover God’s Word, experience community with others, develop skills to grow, and identify resources to continue addressing these important areas of their lives and the lives of others around them.